 Patrick T. Reardon is a Chicagoan, born and bred.
 He has been writing about the city, its region, its planning issues and literary scene, mainly in the Chicago Tribune, for nearly 40 years.

-Today, he is working on three more books, including a history of Chicago.
+Today, he is working on three more books, two of which are about the history of Chicago.

 Reardon was the urban affairs writer and a feature writer at the Chicago Tribune during a 32-year career at the newspaper.
 He specialized in writing about social issues, public policy questions and the interconnections within the Chicago region.